-Polyarylates (PAR) are aromatic polyesters of diphenols and aromatic dicarboxylic acids or aromatic hydroxycarboxylic acids.
-PAR is based on terephthalic acid, isophthalic acid and bisphenola A. PET and PBT as well as PC and PEC are chemically similar to polyarylates.
+Polyarylates (PAR) are aromatic polyesters made from diphenols and aromatic dicarboxylic acids or from aromatic hydroxycarboxylic acids.
+Tere- as well as isophthalic acid and bisphenola A are built up on PAR.
+PET and PBT as well as PC and PEC are chemically similar to polyarylates.
 For this reason, many of the properties they possess are identical, especially the electrical and chemical characteristics.
 The heat form constancy increases with an increasing proportion of aromatic benzene rings in the macromolecular series.
 PAR are polycondensates according to their structure.

 Special properties of PAR

 These aromatic polyesters denote amorphous thermoplastics of medium contrast.
 Sometimes the term polyarylates is also used as a collective term for aromatic polyesters (APE) and polyester carbonates.
 As aromatic polyesters, PAR are composed of one structural category, namely aromatic hydroxycarboxylic acids, or of two different structural categories, namely aromatic dicarboxylic acids and diphenols.

 PARs are used at high temperatures.
 In terms of mechanical and thermal properties, PARs can be classified between polycarbonates and polysulfones.
 Resistance, rigidity and strength are significantly better than these properties of PC, especially at temperatures above 100 degrees Celsius.
 The hardness values are mostly quite high and down to -40 degrees Celsius, but somewhat lower than those of PC.

 At times, polyarylates (PAR) can be used up to about 170 degrees Celsius.
 The thermal expansion is in the medium range.
 Polyarylates are transparent and have a yellowish color.
 The electrical data correspond to their polarity.
 Therefore, they are not suitable for use in the HF range.